BekaValentine/labrys/README.md

 # Running a local test blade

 To run a blade locally, you'll need to use Flask.
-The standard Flask procedure for running a server should work:
+The standard Flask procedure for running a server should work.
+From within `dev/` run

 ```
 $ export FLASK_APP=blade.py; export FLASK_ENV=development; flask run